Limbic-predominant age-related TDP-43 encephalopathy: Diagnosis

-The diagnosis of LATE in live individuals is challenging because the symptoms of LATE overlap with those of other types of dementia, especially Alzheimer's disease, and there are no specific clinical biomarkers (as of June 2025), to predict the presence of the pathology.
-Thus, at present LATE is primarily diagnosed at autopsy, i.e., through neuropathological examination.
+The diagnosis of LATE in live individuals is challenging because the symptoms of LATE overlap with those of other types of dementia, especially Alzheimer's disease, and there are no widely-used, specific clinical biomarkers (as of February 2026), to predict the presence of the pathology.
+Thus, at present LATE is diagnosed with certainty only at autopsy, i.e., through neuropathological examination.
 However, ongoing research aims to refine the antemortem diagnostic criteria and methods.
 The current approach to diagnosing LATE in living patients involves a combination of clinical evaluation, neuroimaging, and biomarker analysis, as detailed below.

 As of June 2025, clinical rubrics have recently come on-line, that can be applied to predict whether a given patient is likely to have LATE-NC given the available clinical information.

 In Ref a consensus-based clinical diagnostic rubric was developed, with the goals of identifying "Probable" and "Possible LATE" in the clinical context: